In March, Sydney will be my home for 3 years.

 When I was younger and planning where I wanted to go for university, California was at the top of my list.

-However, after researching into the fees and the cost of living for the places I wanted to attend, the idea quickly got crossed off the list.
+However, after researching the fees and the cost of living for the places I wanted to attend, the idea quickly got crossed off the list.

 Although I hated Midwestern Winters, the fact of the matter is that you pay good money to live in mild and warm climates.
 The same goes for Australia.